 Why do some states have higher rates of homelessness?

 According to a 2020 Government Accountability Office report, rent prices can play a role in homelessness rates.
-California, Washington, DC, and Hawaii had the nation’s highest rents in 2022 and among the highest rates of homelessness in 2023; all three were in the top 10 nationally.
-West Virginia and Mississippi had among the country’s lowest rents, and lower homelessness rates.
+California, Washington, DC, and Hawaii had the nation’s highest rents in 2023 and were all among the six states with the highest rates of homelessness in 2024.
+Mississippi had both the country’s second-lowest rents and the lowest homelessness rate.

-These figures are likely also affected by difficulties counting the homeless population.
-Rural states and states with lots of unsheltered homeless people face unique challenges in estimating their homeless populations.
+These figures are likely also affected by difficulties in counting the homeless population; rural states and states with lots of unsheltered homeless people face unique challenges in estimating their homeless populations.

 Read more about difficulties counting homeless populations, learn about standard of living in the US, and get the facts every week by signing up for our newsletter.